About Us

 Karen Stamplecoski, Killaloe Reception

 Born and raised in Barry’s Bay, I moved to Ottawa for post-secondary education and spent 15 years there, but always knew I would eventually come back “home.”
-In 2016, my husband and I made the decision to move back to the Valley with our two small kids and shortly after, had our third child.
+In 2016, I moved back to the Valley with my two small kids and shortly after, had my third child.
 After experiencing the wonderful care of midwives for the births of all three babies, I am thrilled to be supporting the Madawaska Valley Midwives behind the scenes as the receptionist at their Killaloe clinic.

 Sylvia Hicks, Reprocessing